maroskukan/python-cookbook/examples/xml-json-web/README.md

 - Common features, such as cookies or authentication require more modules
 - Difficult to implement advanced features such as timeouts
 - Processing returned data, such as JSON is cumbersome

+### request

+- Simple API - each HTTP verb is a method name
+- Makes working with parameters, headers, and cookies easier
+- Automatically decodes returned content
+- Automatically parses JSON content when detected
+- Handles redirects, timeouts, and errors
+- Advanced features like authentication and sessions